 What is a Penetration Test?

-Vulnerabilities in IT systems can have serious consequences for many companies.
-A penetration test (commonly also referred to as a “Pentest”) is an essential tool for identifying these vulnerabilities.
-If, for example, entire production plants and critical infrastructures fail as a result of a successful attack by hackers, significant economic damage can occur in a very short time.
+Vulnerabilities across IT systems can have serious consequences for many companies.
+If, for example, entire production plants and critical infrastructures fail as a result of a successful attack, significant economic damage can occur in a very short time.
 The threat scenarios and effects for a company are very individual.
 This also applies to security assessments of IT environments or of individual components.

 Objective